jnozzi/cocoadev.com/markdown/RunLoop.md

 That said, this is not spinning.
 Running the loop once means *block for one event*.
 So, this approach is reasonable and is just like decoding the event which is what runloop does, as well.
 It is essentially just manually adding an *event* which the loop should behave like it implements.

 "I find many people HIGHLY over-rate there piece of code and vastly under-rate everyone elses.
 Many times you can block those 'short periods of time' with little or no ill consequence - context switching is a lot faster than it was 20 years ago.
 Folks, like me, who write that that level are rare.
 For an app writer to say 'context switches are expensive' are quoting an old paradigm.
 It has shifted.
-Heck, if time is of consequence to you, bail out on Objective C - that sucker eats it on EVERY object!" -- General/LloydSargent
+Heck, if time is of consequence to you, bail out on Objective C - that sucker eats it on EVERY object!" -- LloydSargent

 ----